lucaslima18/integration-test-bot-skype/README.md

-# integration-test-bot-skype
+# Test parse cloud code
-repository for testing integration of one bot with skype
+a simple application for create users on local parse server